-Root canal therapy is indicated for tooth decay or damage that is compromising the vitality of the tooth or has killed the tooth.
+Root canal therapy treats tooth decay or damage that threatens or has destroyed the tooth’s vitality.
 The procedure removes the infection and nerve from inside the roots of the tooth and then fills the space to create a seal and keep out bacteria.
 The tooth is then restored with a dental crown or filling.
 Without treatment, the infection can spread from the tooth to the surrounding tissue and into the bloodstream causing pain and major medical emergencies.

-If it is determined that the tooth can be saved with the root canal procedure, the dentist/endodontist will apply a localized anesthetic along with sedation for ease and comfort of the patient.
+If a root canal can save the tooth, the dentist or endodontist will provide localized anesthetic and sedation for comfort.
 Our dentists will make sure the area is fully numb.
 Our in-house dental anesthesiologist that specializes in sedations will ensure you are comfortable before the start of the procedure.

-Typically, a crown may be placed to protect the tooth from contaminants and infections.
-Before the final seal, the dentist might prescribe medication to ensure the infection is completely eliminated.
+Typically, the dentist places a crown to protect the tooth from contaminants and infections.
+The dentist might prescribe medication before the final seal to ensure complete elimination of the infection.
 The root canal procedure will take approximately 45-90 minutes depending on the number of roots and the severity of the damage or decay.
 In the next visit, our dentist will seal the tooth and begin the process of restoring the tooth.
-The tooth will usually require a crown, and may even need a dental buildup or dental post if the tooth is severely compromised.
+The tooth usually requires a crown and may also need a dental buildup or post if severely compromised.

 What an AMAZING team!! this was my first visit and I went in due to some pain and was told i needed a root canal.
 NOT COOL! but, the staff and the dentist were absolutely great.